Xinyi Liu

 Xinyi Liu is an archaeologist of food and environment who studies plant domestication, agricultural origins, and prehistoric food globalization.

-My research focuses on plant domestication, agricultural origins, and human-mediated adaptation of domesticated species.
-My work contributed to the recent momentum in understanding the globalization of food in deep antiquity and its biological and social consequences.
-It has also prompted a reconsideration of global prehistory with greater appreciation of the presence of the East and Global South.
-I have conducted fieldwork on the Tibetan Plateau, in the Hexi Corridor, Inner Mongolia, and regions across Central Asia and Eastern Europe.
-It highlights the relevance of archaeological investigations to contemporary challenges and draws inspirations from humanity at its deepest levels.
+My research focuses on plant domestication, the origins of agriculture, and the human-mediated adaptation of domesticated species.
+I am particularly interested in how crops, people, and knowledge moved across Eurasia, and how these processes reshaped both environments and societies.
+My work has contributed to renewed momentum in understanding the globalization in deep antiquity and its biological and social consequences, and has helped prompt a reconsideration of world history with greater appreciation of contributions from the East and the Global South.
+I have conducted fieldwork on the Tibetan Plateau, in the Hexi Corridor and Inner Mongolia, and across Central Asia and Eastern Europe.
+Together, these archaeological investigations highlight the relevance of deep-time perspectives to contemporary challenges and draw inspiration from humanity at its deepest levels.

-My recent work centers on the domestication of millet—a generic term for small-grained cereals—that has been historically significant across extensive biogeographies, sustaining ancient populations in the Global South.
-Today, millet is consumed less frequently in the developed world, thus attracting little scientific attention compared to their high-yielding, large-grained counterparts.
-However, given their ecological merit and deep community roots, millets are among the key solutions to achieving food security and sustainability.
+My recent work centres on historically important yet contemporarily neglected plant foods, especially millets—a generic term for small-grained cereals that have long sustained communities across extensive biogeographical zones in Asia, Africa, and beyond.
+Today, millets are consumed less frequently in the developed world and have attracted comparatively little scientific attention relative to their high-yielding, large-grained counterparts.
+Yet, given their ecological resilience, nutritional potential, and deep community roots, millets are among the key crops for addressing food security, sustainability, and climate adaptation.

-Members of my lab group, the Laboratory for the Analysis of Early Food-Webs (LAEF), utilize a multidisciplinary approach to bear upon questions related to nutrition and ecology, paleodiet and paleoenvironment.
-They conduct research in a diverse range of environments, including the Tibetan Plateau, Lower Yangtze, Kazakhstan, Mayan lowland, the Andes and Costa Rica.
+Members of my lab group, the Laboratory for the Analysis of Early Food-webs (LAEF), use a multidisciplinary approach to address questions of nutrition and ecology, palaeodiet and palaeoenvironment.
+Combining archaeobotany, zooarchaeology, isotopic analysis, and other scientific techniques, they conduct research in a diverse range of environments, including the Tibetan Plateau, the Yangtze and Yellow River valleys, the Inner Asian Mountain Corridor, the Maya lowlands, the Andes, and Costa Rica.

 Chen, N. Z. Zhang, J. Hou, J. Chen, X. Gao, L. Tang, S. Wangdue, X. Zhang, M-H. S. Sinding, X. Liu, J. Han, H. Lü, C. Lei, F. Marshall and X. Liu, 2023.
 Evidence for early domestic yak, taurine cattle, and their hybrids on the Tibetan Plateau.
 Science Advances, 9, eadi6857.
 Open access article